 This section describes the expectations about job responsibilities including the outcomes, outputs, services, tasks or products to be delivered or achieved in the role.
-Use the key responsibilities section to gain a better understanding of the role for which you are applying.

-You do not need to address the key responsibilities specifically in your job application.
-Use this information to identify the most appropriate example when responding to the competencies (see further details in preparing your application).
+You do not need to specifically address the key responsibilities in your job application.
+Use it as a guide in selecting the most appropriate examples for your supporting statement (see further details in preparing your application).